jeffknupp/sandman/docs/generated/_sources/admin.txt

 Activating the sandman Admin Interface
 --------------------------------------

-sandman supports an admin interface, much like the default Django admin interface. sandman currently uses [Flask-Admin](https://flask-admin.readthedocs.org/en/latest/) and some SQLAlchemy, erm, alchemy to allow your resources to be administered via the admin interface.
+sandman supports an admin interface, much like the Django admin interface. ``sandman`` currently uses [Flask-Admin](https://flask-admin.readthedocs.org/en/latest/) and some SQLAlchemy, erm, alchemy to allow your resources to be administered via the admin interface.
+Note, though, that the admin interface may drastically change in the future.

 Here's a look at the interface generated for the ``chinook`` database's ``Track`` table, listing the information about various music tracks: